Jaguar I-PACE Review & Prices

-Where the Tesla comes with one vast portrait touchscreen, the Jaguar I-Pace has three smaller displays.
-One behind the steering wheel replaces conventional analogue dials while the two on the centre console control all the car’s climate control, satellite navigation and media playback functions.
+But where the Tesla comes with one vast portrait touchscreen, the Jaguar I-Pace has three smaller displays.
+There’s one behind the steering wheel replaces conventional analogue dials while the two on the centre console handle all the car’s climate control, satellite navigation and media playback functions.

 Its screens are all bright and responsive to use, with easily navigable menus, although the way the dash-mounted ones are angled means they can reflect sunlight quite badly, making them difficult to see clearly while driving.
-Still, at least DAB radio, Bluetooth, sat-nav and are all included, and it’s reported that Apple CarPlay and Android Auto are on the way soon too.
+Still, at least sat nav, Apple CarPlay and Android Auto are all included.

-At least the Jaguar’s boot is impressively roomy – it’ll happily swallow 100 litres more luggage than an Audi Q5, BMW X3 or Mercedes GLC and manage a couple of large suitcases or a large pushchair.
+At least the Jaguar’s boot is impressively roomy – it’ll happily swallow 100 litres more luggage than an Audi Q5, BMW X3 or Mercedes GLC, easily managing a couple of large suitcases or a large pushchair.

-The I-Pace is faster than some sports cars and its taller body means there’s enough space inside to bring a few friends along for the ride, too
+The I-Pace is faster than some sports cars and its taller body means there’s enough space inside to bring a few friends along for the ride

 Plus, the Jaguar’s heavy batteries are tucked neatly under the floor which stops its tall body from leaning excessively in tight corners.
 In fact, the I-Pace is genuinely good fun to drive, with well-weighted steering and an eagerness to change direction.
 That does come at the expense of some comfort on bumpy roads at low speeds, but it’s much smoother on the motorway and certainly never crashes into ruts and potholes.